jl19/BASH_Training_Course_2023/Docs/rnaseq-training-course/rna-seq-wes-data-analysis-day1.md

 * To be able to sequence hundreds to thousands of genes or gene regions simultaneously
 * Higher sample throughput

-## RNA-seq Data Analysis: Steps, Tools and File formats
+## RNA-Seq Data Analysis: Steps, Tools and File formats

-RNA-seq (RNA-sequencing) refers to analyze the transcriptome of biological sample using next-generation sequencing (NGS) technologies.
-It can  be used to quantify the abundance of RNA as well as identify alternative splicing events, gene fusion etc. It can also be applied in detect non-coding RNAs e.g. mcroRNAs and long non-coding RNA.
+RNA-Seq (RNA-sequencing) refers to analyze the transcriptome of biological sample using next-generation sequencing (NGS) technologies.
+It can  be used to quantify the abundance of RNA as well as identify alternative splicing events, gene fusion etc. It can also be applied in detect non-coding RNAs e.g. microRNAs and long non-coding RNA.
 ### RNA-Seq Workflow

 ![RNA-Seq Work Flow ](https://jl19.github.io/BASH_Training_Course_2023/Docs/assets/RNA-Seq_work_flow.jpeg)